DigitalGeographyLab/travel-time-matrix-computer/README.md

 ## Dependencies

-This package dependes on [car_speed_annotator](https://github.com/DigitalGeographyLab/car-speed-annotator), [cycling_speed_annotator](https://github.com/DigitalGeographyLab/cycling-speed-annotator), and [parking_times_calculator](https://github.com/DigitalGeographyLab/parking-times-calculator), as well as all dependencies listed there.
+This package depends on [car_speed_annotator](https://github.com/DigitalGeographyLab/car-speed-annotator), [cycling_speed_annotator](https://github.com/DigitalGeographyLab/cycling-speed-annotator), and [parking_times_calculator](https://github.com/DigitalGeographyLab/parking-times-calculator), as well as all dependencies listed there (i.e., [`osmium`](https://docs.osmcode.org/pyosmium/latest/ref_osmium.html), which is available as a package for most Linux distributions: e.g., `osmium-tool` on Ubuntu and Arch).